Wildfire Prevention: How to Prepare Your Home

-Let’s face it: We love the mountains and we love the woods.
+Let’s face it: People love the mountains and the woods.
 Each year, more people move deeper into America’s wild places, carving out spaces for their dream homes amid scenes of breathtaking natural beauty.
 In the process, they’re unwittingly creating something else: an expansion in the wildland-urban interface.

-The biggest problem with WUI expansion is that it interferes with the natural cycle of wildfires, which keeps our forested areas healthy in the long term.
+The biggest problem with WUI expansion is that it can interfere with the natural cycle of wildfires, which keeps our forested areas healthy in the long term.
 Instead, we have an unnatural and dangerous buildup of old vegetation.
 This can fuel catastrophic, uncontrollable wildfires that threaten property and lives.

 Fires can damage a home three ways: through radiated heat, firebrands (burning materials that can be carried up to a mile by convection forces and/or wind) and the convection column itself.
 When we talk about wildfire mitigation, we’re referring to steps you can take around your home and on your property that may help prevent or reduce damage from any or all of the three.

 Whether you’re building a new house or planning to retrofit your existing one, there are many things you can keep in mind to mitigate wildfire damage.

 Incorporate fire-resistant building materials wherever possible.
 This means using metal, tile or asphalt composite shingles for the roofing and nonflammable exterior wall materials such as stucco, brick, plaster, cement or concrete masonry.
 A cautionary note about aluminum and vinyl siding: Although they are not technically flammable materials, they can lose their integrity at high heat.

 Many people aren’t aware that radiated heat can ignite combustible materials from more than 100 feet away.
 Replace single- and even dual-pane windows and skylights with dual- or multi-pane, tempered-glass versions (especially large windows and sliding-glass doors that face the wildland).
 Add screens as an extra buffer.